SemanticMediaWiki/SemanticMediaWiki/tests/README.md

 ## Writing tests

-Writing meaningful tests isn't easy nor is it complicated but it requires some diligence on how to setup a test and its environment.
+Writing meaningful tests isn't difficult but requires some diligence on how to setup a test and its environment.
 One simple rule is to avoid the use of hidden expectations or inheritance as remedy for the "less code is good code" aesthetics.
-Allow the code to be readable and if possible follow the [arrange, act, assert][aaa] pattern and yet again __"Avoid doing magic"__.
+Allow the code to be readable and if possible follow the [arrange, act, assert][aaa] pattern.

-For a short introduction on "How to write a test for Semantic MediaWiki", have a look at the [video](https://www.youtube.com/watch?v=v6JRfk5ZmsI).
+For a short introduction on "How to write a test for Semantic MediaWiki", have a look at [this](https://www.youtube.com/watch?v=v6JRfk5ZmsI) video.

 ### Test cases

-The use of `MediaWikiTestCase` is discouraged as its binds tests and the test environment to MediaWiki.
-Generally it is best to use `PHPUnit_Framework_TestCase` and in case where a MW database connection is required `MwDBaseUnitTestCase` should be used instead.
+The use of `MediaWikiTestCase` is discouraged (as its binds tests and the test environment to MediaWiki) and it is best to rely on `PHPUnit_Framework_TestCase` and where a MW database connection is required, use the `MwDBaseUnitTestCase` instead.

 * `QueryPrinterTestCase` base class for all query and result printers
 * `SpecialPageTestCase` derives from `SemanticMediaWikiTestCase`

 ## Integration tests

-Integration tests are vital to confirm expected behaviour of a component from an integrative perspective that occurs through the interplay with its surroundings.
+Integration tests are vital to confirm the behaviour of a component from an integrative perspective that occurs through an interplay with its surroundings.
 `SMW\Tests\Integration\` contains most of the tests that target the validation of reciprocity with MediaWiki and/or other services such as: